Becoming an Au Pair – 5 Tips I Wish I Knew During My First Month

 The urge of telling your loved ones about every single step is huge.
-Instead, try to write down your experiences either in form of a daily/weekly blog or diary entries.
+Instead, try to write down your experiences, either in the form of a daily/weekly blog or diary entries ✒️.
 Then you can share them with your loved ones to read.

 Telling them about every detail of your day on the phone can take up a lot of time.
 It may also make you prone to homesickness.